6 Natural Remedies for Swollen Feet and Ankles

 - Soak your feet for at least three more minutes.

-- This contrast between hot and cold water promotes circulation in your feet and ankles to reduce inflammation.
+- This contrast between hot and cold water boosts circulation in your feet and ankles, helping reduce inflammation.

-Mint has a lot of great properties: it’s refreshing, a diuretic, and anti-inflammatory.
-That’s what makes it ideal for when you are suffering from swollen feet and ankles.
+Mint has a lot of great properties: it’s refreshing, diuretic, and anti-inflammatory.
+That’s what makes so good for dealing with swollen feet and ankles.

 - 3 tablespoons of fresh mint leaves (30 g)